Please visit our Careers and employability intranet site - available to all current students and recent graduates.

 - The National Maritime Museum, Cornwall

 Exeter students have also been give the opportunity to work as journalists and copywriters for high profile international events such as the G-20 Y Summit and the international development organisation Engineers without Borders.
 Many students also undertake local community work through the Guild’s ESV (Exeter Student Volunteering) programme and the FXU's V Team.

 The Exeter Students’ Guild and FXU at Penryn offers a huge range of student societies.
 Whether you would like to take part in a debate through your subject’s academic society, become the president of a society, or organise a student-led event, the societies offer many opportunities to develop your skills, giving you fantastic additions to your CV.

-The Change Agents scheme gives you the opportunity to lead on change to the academic experience at the University of Exeter, going beyond just making suggestions to your academic reps.
+Students as Change Agents gives you the opportunity to lead on change to the academic experience at the University of Exeter, going beyond just making suggestions to your academic reps.
 Find out what Humanities students have been up to.